dnetguru/JSUNFuck/README.md

 # Usage
 You can run the program with the provided test files or create your own using the jsfuck.js located @ https://github.com/aemkei/jsfuck/blob/master/jsfuck.js

-_(NOTE: the jsfuck.js served by www.jsfuck.com is slightly different and I noticed this after I finished writing this tool, I will update it later to work with both versions)_
+_NOTE: the jsfuck.js served by www.jsfuck.com is slightly different than the one posted in their repo.
+This program will use a simple heuristic approach to detect which file was probably used._
 ```
+Usage: JSUNFuck.exe <JSFuck Encrypted File>
-Usage: JSUNFuck.exe <JSFuck Encrypted File> <Output Filename>
+       JSUNFuck.exe <JSFuck Encrypted File> <Output Filename>
 ```
 Here's the sample output you should expect from the provided test files ...
 ```